pvaret/SunsetSettings/docs/source/usage.rst

     path = /home/user1/Videos/

-Bundles, Lists and Keys
+Bunches, Lists and Keys
 .......................

-When you create a new section for your Settings, the Bundles, Lists and Keys in that section are automatically set up to inherit from the corresponding Bundles, Lists and Keys in the parent section.
+When you create a new section for your Settings, the Bunches, Lists and Keys in that section are automatically set up to inherit from the corresponding Bunches, Lists and Keys in the parent section.

 .. note::